yalelibrary/yul-dc-camerata/base/README.md

     - This will ensure that each build will be tagged with the **new** version number
 - Open `base/Dockerfile` in your editor
 - Make your changes
-- Run `docker-compose build` to build the image
+- Run `docker compose build` to build the image
 - Confirm that the image builds
-- Run `docker-compose up` to start up the service
+- Run `docker compose up` to start up the service
-- In another window run `docker-compose exec base bash` to connect to the running container and examine its contents
+- In another window run `docker compose exec base bash` to connect to the running container and examine its contents

 **Push Image**